 2015 is off to a busy start.
-Cure Violence Founder & Executive Director Gary Slutkin, M.D. just returned today from a two week trip to the Middle East, meeting with NGOs on both the Palestinian and the Israeli sides working to end the violence in Palestine, the West Bank and Gaza.
+Cure Violence Founder & Executive Director Gary Slutkin, M.D. just returned today from a two week trip to the Middle East, meeting with NGOs on both the Palestinian and the Israeli sides working to end the violence in the region.

 Cure Violence program sites expanded internationally in 2014, particularly in Latin America.